 Note: Students seeking a degree in business must be admitted to the Professional Program (Upper Division) before enrolling in 300-level and above business administration and economics courses.
 Students not majoring in business must have 54 credit hours earned to take 300-level and above business administration and economics courses.
+All students must have a cumulative GPA of 2.0 or better before enrolling in 300-level and above business administration and economics courses.
 Additional prerequisites are included in individual course descriptions.
 Students not majoring in business can enroll in no more than 29 semester hours of Johnson College of Business and Economics courses, excluding ECON U221, U222, U291, and U292.